JoeBellWork/CET346_MageTide/README.md

 # CET346_MageTide
-A VR-puzzle game that explores UI and UX features.
+A VR-puzzle game that explores UI and UX features, specifically inventory systems, consumables and equipment.
+This game will be targeted for the Oculus Quest stand alone.

+End of Read Me.